Pradyuman7/Algorithmics/README.md

 ## How to use

-Algorithmics can be added in your project via (you can match the version with the version available):
+Algorithmics can be added in your project via:

-**Maven**
+**Maven** (you can match the version with the version available)
 ```
 <repositories>
     <repository>